Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 Binding                 | Description
 ----                    | -----------
 `RestHttp`              | (Optional) Starts a REST service to listen on HTTP endpoint on local IP and TCP port.
-(See [`PROTOCOL.md`](PROTOCOL.md) for available entries)
+(See [`PROTOCOL.md`](PROTOCOL.md) for protocol description)
 `MssqlServiceBroker`    | (Optional) Starts a Service Broker service on a Service Broker queue in a designated SQL Server database.
-(See [`db/combined-SQL-Server.sql`](db/combined-SQL-Server.sql) installation script)
+(See [`db/combined-SQL-Server.sql`](db/combined-SQL-Server.sql) stored procedures installation script)
 `MysqlMessageQueue`     | (Optional) Starts a listener on a custom message queue in a designated MySQL database.
-(See [`db/combined-MySQL.sql`](db/combined-MySQL.sql) installation script)
+(See [`db/combined-MySQL.sql`](db/combined-MySQL.sql) tables and stored procedures installation script)
 `Local`                 | Always registers a local out-of-process COM server on `UcsFPHub.LocalEndpoint` file moniker.
-(Use `GetObject("UcsFPHub.LocalEndpoint")` in VBScript/VBA).
+(Accessible via `GetObject("UcsFPHub.LocalEndpoint")` in VBScript/VBA).

-For instance it is possible to setup none, one or several `RestHttp` endpoints to listen and be accessible on different IP addresses/TCP ports.
+With this flexible configuration options it is possible to setup none, one or several `RestHttp` endpoints to listen and be accessible on different IP addresses/TCP ports.
 Similarly you can setup several `MssqlServiceBroker` queues in different SQL Server databases to simultaneously share all (or some) locally attached fiscal devices.

 Currently the `UcsFPHub` service also checks these environment variables: